-8.2 The site is level with no adverse features, and the soil texture is clayey loam to silty loam.
-The soil parent material is prequaternary marine / estuarine sand and silt.
+8.2 The site is level with no adverse features, and the soil texture is sand-to-sandy loam.
+The soil parent material is river terrace sand and gravel.

 8.3 The soil is deep, and so a thick soil profile is likely.
 Soil (and any underlying parent Material) should be easily dug to a depth of more than one metre.